SMUsamaShah/SMUsamaShah.github.io/_posts/2017-10-14-explain-git-in-simple-words.md

 ---

-A while ago I started hearing about Git here and there and its various strange words like branch, index, tree, commit, clone, fork, master, origin, head, check out, check in, push and pull etc. Available tutorials were difficult to understand because they jumped straight to git commands.
-I asked this on [Quora](https://www.quora.com/How-do-you-explain-the-basics-of-Git-in-simple-words-What-does-branch-index-tree-commit-clone-fork-master-origin-head-check-out-check-in-etc-mean) in hope for something more visual and easier to understand, then answered it myself getting most upvotes.
-I am posting it with more and hopefully better explanation here on my own blog now :)
+A while ago (in 2013) I started hearing about Git here and there and its various strange words like branch, index, tree, commit, clone, fork, master, origin, head, check out, check in, push and pull etc. Available tutorials were difficult to understand because they jumped straight to git commands.
+I approached [Quora](https://www.quora.com/How-do-you-explain-the-basics-of-Git-in-simple-words-What-does-branch-index-tree-commit-clone-fork-master-origin-head-check-out-check-in-etc-mean) in hope for something more visual and easier to understand, then answered it myself getting most upvotes.
+Now posting it here on my own blog with hopefully even better explanation :)

+---

+**TL;DR;** Git is just a Singly Linked List where Nodes (Commits) are added on Head pointer instead of Tail.
+Multiple nodes are can point to same node, which creats multiple head pointers (Branches).
+You can create as many pointers (branches) as you like.
+You can even have constant pointers (Tags).
+Each node (commit) contains the SHA of contents of next node (previous commit) therefore if you modify contents of one node, you have to modify all nodes pointing to it.
+That's all git basically is.

 ---